12 alternative protein sources for vegetarians

 - Grains: Grains high in protein include cornmeal, kamut (wheat berries), teff, quinoa, whole-wheat pasta, wild rice, millet, couscous, oatmeal, and buckwheat.

-- Non-dairy milk: Just one cup of soy or almond milk can pack about 7-9 grams of protein.
+- Non-dairy milk: Just one cup of soy milk can pack about 7-9 grams of protein.

 - Sprouted-grain bread: A healthy, high-protein alternative to white flour or whole grain flour bread